ARBML/qawafi/README.md

 This resource is engineered to be easy to build with, customize and work on for eager developers to work on Arabic arud, the science of Arabic poetry.

+### MetRecV2

+A large dataset for meter classification.
+You can find the link in [drive](https://drive.google.com/file/d/11iIHChBR7sVcUfGMnxfEAjbe7sSjzx5M/view?usp=sharing).
+The dataset contains

+* train.txt    : full dataset for training
+* train50K.txt : max 50K baits for each class
+* labels.txt   : the label names for each class

 ### Training

 We use the following notebooks for training